agent-squirrel/nfty-arr-script/README.md

 ```

 Put the script and the config somewhere that Sonarr/Radarr can execute it.
-In the case of Docker, you can mount the directory into the container, a docker-compose sample it below:
+In the case of Docker, you can mount the directory into the container, a docker-compose sample is below:

 ```docker
 version: "2.1"